VerdictAI

 Frequently asked

-Do I actually need a 4K dash cam?
+Do I need a dual-channel (front + rear) or three-channel dash cam?

-Are budget brands like ROVE and REDTIGER reliable long-term?
+Are budget dash cam brands like ROVE and REDTIGER reliable long term?